-- Are there species of finfish that are in high demand for local consumption?
+- Are there species that are in high demand for local consumption?

-- Have local fishermen noticed a decline in wild stocks of these species?
+- Have local fishers noticed a decline in wild stocks of these species?

 - Are stakeholders interested in farming local species to alleviate overfishing pressure and create a steady supply for local consumption or export?